Caleb & Brown

 Price Discovery

-All new concepts take time to settle and be accepted and the same holds true for crypto.
+All new financial markets take time to settle and be accepted in order to reach maturity – the same holds true for crypto.
 The asset class, the market, and its investors/speculators are still finding their feet during this early and high growth phase.

 While crypto is now mainstream following unprecedented adoption rates, faster than other innovative technologies (like the Internet), the asset class is still considered an outlier versus traditional assets like stocks or commodities.
 Growing acceptance and maturity of the market go hand in hand.
 Until investors gain more certainty in crypto’s long-term, future utility and regulatory standing, price discovery will continue to be a major driver of crypto volatility.